facundobianco/homeassistant/README.md

 If you have two or more Broadlink RM device, you can reuse the learned commands for all devices.
 Take a look at "*broadlink_send_command*" script (in *script.yaml*) and "*broadlink_codes*" sensor (in *sensors.yaml*).

-This solution is based in [a comment from HA Community's](https://community.home-assistant.io/t/41792/9).
+This solution is based on [a comment from HA Community's](https://community.home-assistant.io/t/41792/9).

 ### Wind direction compass